PetrGlad/emmate/README.md

 # midired

-Off grid midi editor with following goals:
+Off grid MIDI editor with following goals:

 * A feature absent in _any_ other midi editor I could get my hands on (both commercial and free ones): removing a note can shift the tail of the track left to fill the gap.
 In some editors this is actually doable but cumbersome at best.